Erivan Fortress: Rajab-Pasha Mosque

 This mosque was built in 1725 during the reign of Turkish Rajab-Pasha khan.
 It was a 4-columned arched big building with beautiful exterior.
 During the Iranian rule it was used as an arsenal, because it was a Sunni mosque, and the new owners, the Iranians, were Shia Muslims.
 In 1827, this mosque was converted to a Russian Orthodox church, and named after the Holy Virgin.

 Abbas Mirza Mosque (Sardar's Mosque)

 This mosque was Shia and was built in the beginning of the nineteenth century, during the reign of the last khan of Erivan Khanate Huseyn-khan.
 It was a Shia mosque, called “Abbas Mirza Jami”, named for the son of Huseyn-khan.
-The façade was covered by green and blue glass, usually found in Azeri-Iranian-style architecture.
+The façade was covered by green and blue glass, usually found in Iranian-style architecture.
 After the capture of Erivan by the Russians, the mosque was used as an arsenal.
 During Soviet times the mosque, along with other religious structures (Armenian churches, temples and monasteries) was derelict and currently only the frame of the mosque has been preserved.